eulaliapi/counter/README.md

 # Counter

 ## About the project
- As asked this project is a simple application built with JavaScript that serves as a counter. </br>
+ As asked this project is a simple application that serves as a counter built with JavaScript. </br>
  Starting from 0, the user can click on the buttons to increase or decrease by one its value.

  ## Links